2nd Infantry Division (Belgium): History

-World War I
+First World War

-At the start of World War I, the 2nd Infantry Division was known as ‘2nd Division,’ since they were one of only Seven active divisions of the Belgian Army in 1914.
+At the start of World War I, the 2nd Infantry Division was known as ‘2nd Division,’ since they were one of only seven active divisions of the Belgian Army in 1914.
 Commanded by Lieutenant-General Émile Dossin, the 2nd Division had its headquarters in Antwerp, and were initially composed of the 5th, 6th, and 7th Mixed Brigades, all of which are formed from Regiments of-the-line.
-Cavalry support came from the 4th Chasseurs Regiment, and artillery from the 2nd Artillery Regiment.
+Cavalry support came from the 4th Chasseurs Regiment, and artillery from the 2nd Artillery Regiment..

+In January 1915, Émile Dossin was replaced by Lieutenant-General Honoré Drubbel, who stayed in command until 04 October 1919.